 1) You get bored at work

 You wake up every morning and don’t feel the motivation to go to work.
-You go to the office, make some coffee, wear headphone and start doing the same assigned task again and again day by day.
+You go to the office, make some coffee, wear headphones and start doing the same assigned task, again and again, day by day.

 The interesting thing is that you can always complete the assigned tasks on time and no one complains about your work.
 But you know this: You are tired of this task, the task you used to be very excited to do before.